koutyan/Symbol-Node-Builder/README.md

     symbol_password: hogehoge
     ```

 3： Execute the following command.
-You will be asked for a password, enter it.
+You will be asked for your password, enter it.
 You will be asked for your password.
 When "Setup done" is displayed, you are done.

 ```(text)
 $ chmod +x setup.sh
 $ ./setup.sh
 ```

-4： You will be prompted twice for a password, enter it, and the Symbol node will be built.
+4： You will be prompted twice for your password, enter it, and the Symbol node will be built.
 Don't worry about the `WARNING` and other indications.

 ```(text)
 $ ansible-playbook playbook.yml -vvv